-How to Register for Disability-Related Accommodations
+How to Register for Accessibility-Related Accommodations

 To be considered for accommodations, please complete registration materials and provide documentation for review.